jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     4. Create Virtual Network Gateway
        - The Gateway type must be ExpressRoute (the other supported type is VPN) and it must be deployed into a gateway subnet
 - Virtual WAN
+  - Azure Virtual WAN is a networking service that provides optimized and automated branch connectivity to, and through, Azure.
+Azure regions serve as hubs that you can choose to connect your branches to.
+You use the Azure backbone to connect branches and enjoy branch-to-VNet connectivity.
+  - The cloud hosted network 'hub' enables transitive connectivity between endpoints that may be distributed across different types of 'spokes'.
   - ![Express Route Components](images/virtual_wan_hub_spoke.png)
   - Networking service that allows a Single Operational Interface to be able to manage a hub-and-spoke style network
   - Manage connections, topologies, firewalls, etc...through same interface